Wide-angle photos are a great way to show people why we love the ocean – it’s a great way to capture either big animals, or big scenes!

 - I set Auto Review to 2 Sec, so I can check things by eye when required.

-- I’ve got Drive Mode set to Single Shooting.
+- I set Drive Mode to Single Shooting with strobes.
 Otherwise, the strobes can get out of sync due to minor variations in recycle times.

 - It’s easy to accidentally hit the movie lever.
 I normally switch that off and use a GoPro Hero 7 for video.